 Driving in the High Country of Arizona

-A Good RV Driving Course
+A Good RV Driving Course for Beginners

-Actually, we loved it so much that we decided what we needed was a NEWER and BETTER Motorhome, because we were starting to travel more and more and were looking forward to even longer extended trips.
+Actually, we loved it so much that we decided what we needed was a NEWER and BETTER motorhome, because we were starting to travel more and more and were looking forward to even longer extended trips.

-We shopped around for a while and finally we bought a new and fancier motorhome from a pretty large RV dealer in the South.
-And when we did, the sales company offered us a two-day driving course as part of the deal, while we were waiting for our new RV to be readied for us.
+And along with the deal, the sales company offered us a two-day driving course, while we were waiting for our new RV to be checked out and readied for us.

 We jumped on this opportunity.
 This was a specialized driving class for Coach owners.
 And along with my wife, we learned a lot of very important things about driving an RV.